Zoeseph/zoeseph.github.io/pages/autism.md

 * *Chef's Special* - Selected by Zo (lil para on what is is, why it helped me, why it'd recommend)

-## Resourceful links (understanding your autism - growth, acceptance and helping others to learn too)
+## Resourceful links
+(title - understanding your autism - growth, acceptance and helping others to learn too)

 * link 1
 * link 2